carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 ### Garbage in = garbage out

 There is a classic expression in computer science, "garbage in = garbage out".
 This means that if the input data we use is garbage then the ouput will be too.
-If, for eample, we try to use a machine learning system to find a link between two unlinked variables then it may well manage to produce a model attempting this, but the output will be meaningless.
+If, for example, we try to use a machine learning system to find a link between two unlinked variables then it may well manage to produce a model attempting this, but the output will be meaningless.

 ### Biases due to training data